gogobook/my-asp-dot-net/ch4.md

 TYPES OF INHERITANCE
 Let’s start by reviewing some object-oriented (OO) terms and look at what C# does and does not support as far as inheritance is concerned.
-Single inheritance—With single inheritance, one class can derive from one base class.
+Single inheritance——With single inheritance, one class can derive from one base class.
 This is a possible scenario with C#.
-Multiple inheritance—Multiple inheritance allows deriving from multiple base classes.
+Multiple inheritance——Multiple inheritance allows deriving from multiple base classes.
 C# does not support multiple inheritance with classes, but it allows multiple inheritance with interfaces.
-Multilevel inheritance—Multilevel inheritance allows inheritance across a bigger hierarchy.
+Multilevel inheritance——Multilevel inheritance allows inheritance across a bigger hierarchy.
 Class B derives from class A , and class C derives from class B .
 Here, class B is also known as intermediate base class.
 This is supported and often used with C#.
-Interface inheritance—Interface inheritance defines inheritance with interfaces.
+Interface inheritance——Interface inheritance defines inheritance with interfaces.
 Here, multiple inheritance is possible.
 Interfaces and interface inheritance is explained later in this